gouline/dbt-metabase/README.rst

 Model extra fields
 ----------------

-In addition to the model description, metabase accepts two extra information fields.
+In addition to the model description, Metabase accepts two extra information fields.
 Those optional fields are called ``caveats`` and ``points_of_interest`` and can be defined under the ``meta`` tag of the model.